assil97/machine-learning-Cars/README.md

     1. It is available in the file Untitled.ipynb

   * Random Forest Tree Regressor
-    1. It is available in the file Car Prediction using Random Forest
+    1. It is available in the file Car Prediction using Random Forest.ipynb